-When you need to shorten the curve and produce philanthropic revenue as quickly as possible, we bring a history of success and a fresh perspective.
-Our fundraising counsel is always aimed at improving your fundraising practice, achieving results with the strongest return on investment, and building your capacity for sustainable philanthropy.
+When you need to shorten the curve and produce philanthropic revenue as quickly as possible, we bring a history of success, strategic mindset, strong analytics, and a fresh perspective.
+Our fundraising counsel is always aimed at improving your fundraising practice, maximizing existing data, achieving results with the strongest return on investment, and building your capacity for sustainable philanthropy.

-Development Guild employs a well-developed and consistently-refined approach, deep sector knowledge and the practices specific to your sector.
-As your fundraising counsel, we partner as strategist, practitioner, coach, trainer – even as interim staff – to implement recommendations.
+Development Guild employs a dynamic, data-driven approach that is paired with deep sector knowledge and the practices specific to your sector.
+As your fundraising counsel, we partner as strategist, analyst, practitioner, coach, trainer – even as interim staff – to implement recommendations.
 Our team is as engaged as you need us to be, and nimble and adaptable as you develop your own capacity.
 We place a particular focus on your principal and major gift opportunity, and annual giving as appropriate, recognizing their ability to move the needle most dramatically.

-Examination of a five-year baseline to understand trends that have contributed to fundraising success, new donor acquisition, donor retention, gaps in programming, and to create assumptions that form a springboard for looking ahead.
+Examination of a five-year baseline analysis to understand trends that have contributed to fundraising success, new donor acquisition, donor retention, gaps in programming, and to create assumptions that form a springboard for looking ahead.
 This baseline examines results from four important angles: audience contributing, gift levels being realized, effort resulting in dollars, and purpose of dollars.
-From this baseline, we also look at return on investment and cost per dollar raised.
+Our analysis also considers return on investment and cost per dollar raised.

-Funding priorities workshops where we learn and assess what fundraisers should focus on and why, depth and breadth of content and cost, engagement of various stakeholders, and whether priorities are likely to have the impact and results from donors that your organization desires.
+Funding priorities workshops where we learn and assess what fundraisers should focus on and why, depth and breadth of content and cost, existing data sets and how they can inform our work, engagement of various stakeholders, and whether priorities are likely to have the impact and results from donors that your organization desires.

 Formation of a staff-to-opportunity analysis that combines prospect opportunity with an understanding of each job function on your team such that we can build a staff investment plan that may be required to optimize fundraising success.